 In just two years - from 2008 to 2010-th - Ukrainian real estate market has changed beyond recognition.
 The cost of housing during the crisis fell by 20-50%, the number of deals dropped by almost one order of magnitude, dictates sellers replaced the dictates of buyers.
 By and large all these changes can be described in one sentence: housing from the speculative tool has become a commodity, perhaps the first time since 2004.

-Related article: For a week the price of apartments in Kiev rose to $ 1842 per sq.m.In most regions, this process still continues - in 2011 the apartment as a whole will continue to become cheaper.
+Related article: The review of the market of new buildings in Kiev: January 2018In most regions, this process still continues - in 2011 the apartment as a whole will continue to become cheaper.
 Although not as rapidly as in 2009.

 Champions of the fall

 Absolute champion in the fall of 2009-2011.
 Kiev was: the average cost per square meter in the capital, compared to January of 2008 fell 48% - to $ 1792.
 Following are Vinnitsa ($ 700 per square.
 M, -41.7% for two years), Cherkassy ($ 750, -40.0%), Zaporozhye ($ 720, -40.0), Uzhgorod ($ 800 -38.5% ) and Lviv ($ 1240, -38.0%).
 Completing the top ten most depreciating Ukrainian city of Dnepropetrovsk ($ 1060, -37.6%), Kirovograd ($ 660, -37.1%), Zhitomir ($ 810, -36.7%) and Ivano-Frankovsk ($ 810 -36.2% ).